-There are two neighbouring individual vineyards of this name in the German Moselle wine region:
+There are two neighbouring vineyards with this name in the German Mosel winegrowing region:

-It owes its name to the St. Laurentius Chapel on the top of the vineyard.
-From here there is an impressive, wide panoramic view of the "Moselle quadrangle" with the four communities of Detzem, Leiwen, Köwerich and Thörnich.
-The south- to south-west-facing vineyards on the southern bank of the Moselle at an altitude of 120 to 240 metres above sea level with a gradient of 50 to 70% comprise 18 hectares of vineyard area.
-The medium to deep clay slate weathered soils have in part a high proportion of fine soil.
-Here, mainly Riesling is cultivated with partly very old root-true vines.
-The vineyards Blees-Ferber, Boendgen, Carl Loewen, Clüsserath-Eifel, Grans-Fassian, Nik Weis - St. Urbans-Hof, Schmitt Heinz and Stoffel Alfons, for example, have a share in the site.
+It owes its name to the St. Laurentius Chapel at the top of the vineyard.
+From here, there is an impressive, wide panoramic view of the "Moselle quadrangle" with the four municipalities of Detzem, Leiwen, Köwerich and Thörnich.
+The south to south-west facing vineyards on the southern bank of the Moselle at an altitude of 120 to 240 metres above sea level with a slope of 50 to 70% cover 18 hectares of vineyards.
+The medium to deep clay-slate weathered soils partly have a high proportion of fine earth.
+Here, mainly Riesling is cultivated with partly very old ungrafted vines.
+The Blees-Ferber, Boendgen, Carl Loewen, Clüsserath-Eifel, Grans-Fassian, Nik Weis - St. Urbans-Hof, Schmitt Heinz and Stoffel Alfons wineries have shares in the site.

 For me, Lexicon from wein.plus is the most comprehensive and best source of information about wine currently available.Egon Mark